Good Samaritan Hospital (Suffern)

-Good Samaritan Hospital in Suffern, NY is a non-profit, 286-bed hospital providing emergency, medical, surgical, obstetrical/gynecological and acute care services to residents of Rockland and southern Orange Counties in New York; and northern Bergen County, New Jersey.
-The hospital is home to a cardiovascular program, cancer treatment services, Wound and Hyperbaric Institute and maternal/child services that includes a Children's Diagnostic Center.
+Good Samaritan Hospital is a non-profit, 286-bed hospital in Suffern, New York.
+It provides emergency, medical, surgical, obstetrical, gynecological, and acute care services.

+The hospital is home to a cardiovascular program, cancer treatment services, wound and hyperbaric institute and maternal/child services that includes a children's diagnostic center.
 Good Samaritan Hospital also provides social, psychiatric and substance abuse services and its certified home care agency supports residents of the Hudson Valley and beyond.
 Good Samaritan Hospital is a member of the Bon Secours Charity Health System, which also includes St. Anthony Community Hospital in Warwick, New York, and Bon Secours Community Hospital in Port Jervis, New York.

-The Bon Secours Charity Health System has subsequently become part of the WMCHealth.
-The hospital currently has a staff of more than 600 doctors and 2000 employees.
+Bon Secours Charity Health System has subsequently become part of the WMCHealth.
+The hospital currently has a staff of more than 600 doctors and 2,000 employees.
 Its academic affiliate is the New York Medical College School of Medicine.

 History

+20th century

-In 1902, Good Samaritan Hospital opened with seven beds, three doctors, seven nurses and four Sisters of Charity, more than enough to serve Suffern's population of 1,800 and small business district consisting of: four hotels, three churches, one school, a lumberyard, an opera house and an assortment of small stores.
+In 1902, Good Samaritan Hospital opened with seven beds, three doctors, seven nurses and four Sisters of Charity, more than enough to serve Suffern, New York's population of 1,800 and small business district consisting of: four hotels, three churches, one school, a lumberyard, an opera house, and an assortment of small stores.

 A private citizen, said to be Ida Barry Ryan, donated a building at Orange Avenue and East Park Place and $25,000 to the Sisters of Charity of St. Elizabeth to create a hospital.
 In its first year, the hospital treated 162 patients and was soon forced to expand.
-During the next ten years, the hospital added an operating room, a pharmacy and X-ray departments.
+Over the next decade, the hospital added an operating room, a pharmacy, and X-ray departments.
 By 1917, the hospital had 35 beds, nine physicians and three specialists.
 Maternity services had been available at the hospital from the beginning, but the Spring Valley branch of the Ladies Auxiliary funded the furnishings and equipment for a nursery in 1926 and a maternity ward in 1927.

 By 1929, a population increase created an urgent need to build a larger hospital.
 A committee raised $93,000 and, in 1932, bought 25 acre on Lafayette Avenue, the current site of the hospital, for $22,500.
-The new 72-bed hospital opened on December 14, 1938, and was the first hospital in Rockland County to be fully approved by both the American Medical Association and the American College of Surgeons.
+The new 72-bed hospital opened on December 14, 1938, and was the first hospital in Rockland County, New York, to be approved by both the American Medical Association and the American College of Surgeons.

 In 1939, the hospital won an award as the best-equipped Catholic hospital in the United States and Canada.